-According to leakers, the new console will mark a significant improvement on the original Switch, performance-wise.
-It's set to be the first model to support 4K resolution, along with Nvidia's DLSS tech (which is able to upscale image quality without a loss of frame rate).
+According to leakers, the new console will mark a significant improvement on the original Switch.
+Not only will it feature a larger, brighter screen, but it's also set for massively enhanced internals – and, perhaps best of all, it's rumoured to be arriving this year.
 Check out our best Nintendo Switch deals if you want to start gaming right here and now.

-Well-regarded Nintendo leaker Nate Drake took to the ResetEra forum (as spotted by Wccftech) to claim that the new Nintendo Switch will be "like a PS4 with DLSS and a more capable CPU".
+Last week, well-regarded Nintendo leaker Nate Drake took to the ResetEra forum to claim that the new Nintendo Switch will be "like a PS4 with DLSS and a more capable CPU".
 While we can hardly expect the tiny Switch to compete with Sony's enormous PlayStation 5 (here's where to buy a PS5), a 4K handheld device as powerful as the PS4 sounds pretty incredible.

 But perhaps the most interesting revelation is that the Nintendo Switch Pro might not be called the Nintendo Switch Pro at all – the new device is rumoured to be called the Super Nintendo Switch.
 This is, of course, a delightful nod to 1990's Super Nintendo Entertainment system, one of the most beloved retro consoles of all time.

 As for what the Super Nintendo Switch will look like, we'll have to wait and see.
 But if it's anything like this incredible 'Switch Pro' concept, fans will no doubt be pleased.
 Demonstrating what a larger display might look like, the design (above) features a huge, 4K screen and much more ergonomic-looking Joy Cons.